-The fourth section studies the mechanisms of conscious optimization curry out by the brain and the influence of the environmental conditions.
-It uses the expressions automatic memory and directed memory to emphasize the possibilities of affecting the cited mechanisms of optimization.
+The fourth chapter studies the mechanisms of conscious optimization curry out by the brain and the influence of the environmental conditions.
+It uses the expressions guided memory and automatic memory to emphasize the possibilities of affecting the cited mechanisms of optimization.

 Moreover, it describes strategies used by the brain to improve the management of the information, like the dynamic memory or pre-established packages, and to memorize only the opposite to the logic.

-In particular, the problems of the statistical analysis on genetics and memory are due to the different types of memory, the lack of quality indicators and the effects of complementarities, owed to the interaction between the intelligence as the information manager and the cognitive ability to store the information.
+In particular, the problems of the statistical analysis on genetics and memory are due to the different types of memory, the lack of quality indicators and the effects of complementarity, owed to the interaction between the intelligence as the information manager and the cognitive ability to store the information.

-Once we have an overall view of the cognitive function of the memory, we go further and try to explain the fantastic power of the language, the linguistic memory, and verbal reasoning.
+Once we have an overall view of the cognitive function of the memory, we go further and try to explain the extreme power of the language, the semantic memory, and verbal reasoning.

 Finally, we add some considerations on the genetics of the language and its evolution.